thieu1995/mealpy/README.md

 ## Introduction
-* MEALPY is a largest python module for the most of cutting-edge nature-inspired meta-heuristic algorithms and is distributed under MIT license.
+* MEALPY is a largest python module for the most of cutting-edge nature-inspired meta-heuristic algorithms and is distributed under GNU General Public License (GPL) V3 license.

 * Current version: 2.2.0, Total algorithms: 178 (original + variants), 91 original algorithms (8 dummy algorithms)
 * Three different version of mealpy in term of passing hyper-parameters.
 So please careful check your version before